Skip to content

 Forma

-A forma (plural: formae) is a configuration file that contains stacks and resources.
-When you apply a forma, formae processes it to create, update, or delete resources in your infrastructure.
+A forma (plural: formae) is an infrastructure declaration.
+When you apply a forma, formae processes it to create, update, or delete resources.

-A forma can be temporary (used once and discarded) or saved to version control for long-term management—you choose what works for your situation.
+A forma can be temporary (used once) or committed to version control for long-term management.

 Example